 I hope you enjoy your visit to my blog, a project that’s finally taking shape.
 For me, this blog is yet another means of sharing my passion for photography with a bit of a storytelling along the way.
 My early memories as a budding photographer take me back to my youth in Cranbrook, British Columbia (Canada) on my 11th birthday when I became a proud owner of a Ricoh 500G, my first “serious” camera.
 I’ve moved on from this rangefinder and have had my fair share of camera gear over the years that fed my passion as I explored the various facets of photography, which of late include event, travel, nature, landscape (and the astrophotography variant), sports, documentary, studio, and time-lapse.

-I’ve long since moved from British Columbia, after the Navy funded my studies at the University of Victoria (Regular Officer Training Plan (ROTP)), and have spent most of my adult life here in Ottawa, Ontario (Canada).
-I’ve also jumped ship and landed in the Federal Public Service, my day job for the past 23 years that pays for my photographic pursuits and Nikon Acquisition Syndrome (NAS).
+After the Navy funded my studies at the University of Victoria (Regular Officer Training Plan (ROTP)), I moved to Ottawa and later jumped ship and spent a 25 year career in the Federal Public Service, my former day job that paid for my photographic pursuits and Nikon Acquisition Syndrome (NAS).